BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 On one hand it can answer multiple **Meddling Mage** or sweep some small creatures.
 On the other hand, it isn't always easy to fit into the matchup, and Quirion Dryad often grows too fast to be removed by Pyroclasm.

 Personally, I'm not a big fan of Pyroclasm here.
-It can be correct in some configurations or if you know the opponent has many Mages and small creatures, but I don't consider it automatically necessary.
+It can be correct in some configurations or if you know the opponent is heavy on the Mages plan.

 ### Xantid Swarm